 The Youth Action Committee ensures that the voices of youth across the province are acknowledged, respected and taken seriously, driving change within the system and raising a unique and valuable voice.

-At the 2018 CMHO Conference, The New Mentality’s and Children’s Mental Health Ontario’s joint Youth Action Committee (YAC) is excited to release their third youth-led policy paper, From Crisis to Quality, a policy paper aimed directly at service providers to help build a child and youth mental health system in Ontario that is one of quality, continuity, and that meets the needs of all children and youth of diverse backgrounds.
+At the 2018 CMHO Conference, The Youth Action Committee (YAC) released their third youth-led policy paper, From Crisis to Quality, a policy paper aimed directly at service providers to help build a child and youth mental health system in Ontario that is one of quality, continuity, and that meets the needs of all children and youth of diverse backgrounds.
 In addition to the release of this groundbreaking policy paper the YAC will be releasing policy recommendations for the Ontario Provincial Government.

 - Waiting for Change In 2015, the YAC identified wait times as a major issue facing children and youth in Ontario.
 In response, the YAC hosted its inaugural Youth Mental Health Summit, Waiting for Change.
 The goal of the summit was to engage youth in the creation of specific policy recommendations to improve wait times for mental health services and to better support, children, youth and families when they are unable to access the treatment they need.
 To learn more about the event check out our photo’s, community poem, and event recap.
 After two years of collecting stories and youth-led recommendations from other young people across the province they created a Zine to outline four recommendations for how we can make change happen: two ideas to shorten wait times and two ideas for helping youth manage while they wait for services.